• Skip to primary navigation

 How long to smoke salmon at 180° F?

-Approximately 3 hours.
-This will vary depending on the thickness of the salmon, how large the pieces are and how fatty the fish itself is.
+It will take approximately 3 hours, give or take, to smoke salmon at 180° F. This will vary depending on the thickness of the salmon, how large the pieces are and how fatty the fish itself is.

 Can you freeze smoked salmon?